 Cons

-- No tray included (must pull to table or buy separately)
+- No tray included — pull up to the table

 Head-to-Head Comparison